clclab/elm-labs/_sources/Bioacoustics_in_Praat.rst

     - Go to the View & Edit window for the sound ``slit.wav``.
     - Using the spectrogram and waveform, find a spot in between the "s" and the "l" sound and place the cursor there.
     - To prevent sudden jumps in the waveform, we should insert our silence at a moment where the wave crosses the zero line.
-After having placed the cursor between the "s" and "l" sound, click on *Select > Move cursor to nearest zero crossing*.
+After having placed the cursor between the "s" and "l" sound, click on *Sound > Move cursor to nearest zero crossing*.
     - Now insert the silence we copied earlier by clicking *Edit > Paste after selection*, or by pressing Ctrl-V.
     - Play the sound.
 Which word do you hear?